realworldocaml/book/en/08-imperative-programming.md

 the object also has an `initializer` expression, which is called when the object is first created, in this case normalizing the iterator.

-Now that the iterator is defined, we can complete the `IterableHashMap` implementation.
+Now that the iterator is defined, we can complete the `Iterable_dictionary` implementation.

 ```ocaml